Hemiauchenia

-Hemiauchenia is a genus of lamine camelids that evolved in North America in the Miocene period about 10 million years ago.
+Hemiauchenia is an extinct genus of lamine camelids that evolved in North America in the Miocene epoch about 10 million years ago.
 This genus diversified and entered South America in the Late Pliocene about three to two million years ago, as part of the Great American Biotic Interchange.
 The genus became extinct at the end of the Pleistocene.
 The monophyly of the genus has been considered questionable, with phylogenetic analyses finding the genus to paraphyletic or polyphyletic, with some species suggested to be more closely related to living lamines (llamas and relatives) than to other Hemiauchenia species.

-This genus gave rise to the genus Lama, of which modern lamines belong to.
+This genus gave rise to the genus Lama, to which modern lamines belong.

 Broad features of genus Hemiauchenia

 The genus name is derived from the ἡμι- (hēmi-, "half"-) and αὐχήν (auchēn, "neck").
 (Note: These are used to form a feminine noun to mean "half-neckedness" or "half-carrying the neck"; cf. ὑψηλαυχενία, (hypsēlauchenía, "carrying the neck high").)
 Species are specified using Latin adjectives or Latinised names from other languages.